 Defrost the freezer and remove all the food from the freezer and fridge, including condiments.
 Wipe them out with a bleach and water mixture to kill any lingering bacteria.
 Leave the doors open until the water has completely dried.
 Check the gasket seals on both the fridge and the freezer and wipe them out, as these can sometimes become dirty over months of frequent use.

-Prevent Mice and Other Rodents
+Prevent Mice and Pests